Fabio3rs/llvmup/README.md

 ## Installation Script (install.sh)

 To make it easier to call the LLVM version manager tools from anywhere, an installation script (`install.sh`) is provided.
-This script copies the project’s commands to a directory (by default, `$HOME/.local/bin`) that is typically included in your PATH.
+This script copies the project's commands to a directory (by default, `$HOME/.local/bin`) that is typically included in your PATH.

 ### How to Use the Installation Script